xcore/sc_capacitive_sensing/doc/appnote.rst

 recent measurements, using a running average, or by taking a block of measurements.

+The ``measureAverage()`` function measures an average over 64 measurements. scaled up by a factor of 256 (enabling larger scale averages to be computed without loss of precision).

 A window of recent measurements requires memory to store past measurements, but can return a high rate of measurements.
 A running average will return a high rate, but will pass more high frequency noise.
 A block measurement